 Our fourth and fifth grade students rotate between four teachers for their core classes.
 The purpose of this is to better prepare those students for when they matriculate to middle school.
 Teachers not only teach academic subjects, including bible, but focus on equipping students to take notes, learning to do study guides by themselves, highlighting vital information, being responsible for their student planners and keeping up with necessary materials when they switch classes.

-Students go on a field trip to Pine Mountain each spring for three days.
+Students go on a field trip to 4H camp in the spring.
 This field trip supports their content areas and students learn material for science, social studies and fine arts.

 - 4th grade: In Bible we focus on every student developing a Christian worldview through the understanding that God tells His great story in the Bible.
 God's Word is truth.
 God loves everyone.
 Everyone needs to come to a saving faith in Jesus, maintaining Christ like behavior, evangelism, ministry, stewardship, and apologetics.
 We emphasize Bible study, prayer and worship as necessary disciplines for spiritual growth.